What is Endometriosis?

 The exact cause of endometriosis is unknown, but many factors can impact its appearance and how severe it becomes.
 These can include:

-Family History - if your mother, grandmother, aunt, or sister has been diagnosed with endometriosis, you may have a higher chance of developing it.
+Family History - if your mother, grandmother, aunt, or sister has been diagnosed with the disease, you may have a higher chance of developing it.

 Retrograde Menstruation - blood lost during your monthly period doesn't just fall out of the vagina, but also backward into the pelvis.
 This is usually absorbed by the body, but can start to grow in women with endometriosis.